Installation shot of The Self, Realized, curated by Hannah Turpin (2019)

 PROSPECTUS CURATORIAL RESIDENCY

-Helen Trompeteler is a curator, writer, and Deputy Director of Programs at the Silver Eye Center for Photography.
-Previously, Helen spent over eighteen years leading exhibitions and partnerships for internationally recognized collections, including the Royal Collection and the National Portrait Gallery, London.
-She has written extensively on photography and its histories for numerous books and art magazines worldwide.
-Helen’s curatorial practice is dedicated to supporting and sharing the work of emerging and under-recognized artists.
-Her work promotes photography as a fine art medium that can provoke dialogue, foster community, and imagine more equitable futures.
+Helen Trompeteler is a curator and writer with over twenty years of experience in the visual arts.
+She is deeply committed to supporting the vision of underrepresented artists through original exhibitions, unique education programs, and writing on art and photography.
+Since 2022, Helen has served as Deputy Director of Programs at Silver Eye Center for Photography.
+Previously Helen spent over eighteen years leading exhibitions and strategic partnerships for internationally recognized art collections, including the Royal Collection and National Portrait Gallery, London.
+She has written extensively on photography for books and art publications worldwide.